 Dominion submitted a project plan with an end-to-end solution that would allow for such an infrastructure to be created.
-Dominion submitted the following key points:
+These were Dominion's key points:

-- To provide the financial structuring for the project though European financial organisations, guaranteeing the feasibility of the project.
+- To provide the financial structuring for the project through European financial organisations, guaranteeing the feasibility of the project.

 - Designing a global project team, collaborating with various international partners to provide the necessary expertise for each stage of the project: engineering, purchasing, construction and equipment supplies, among others.